The Spirited Charm of the Irish Terrier

 The Irish terrier’s body is svelte, strong, and transmits “a balanced vital picture of symmetry, proportion, and harmony,” according to the Irish Terrier Club of America (ITCA), standing 18 inches at the shoulder and weighing between 25 and 27 pounds.

-READ: Running with Dog: The Ultimate Guide for a Healthy Companion
+READ: Portuguese Water Dog: The Ultimate Care Guide

 She may have characteristics in common with other Irish, Welsh, and British terriers (Kerry Blue Terrier, Soft Coated Wheaten Terrier, Welsh Terrier, Lakeland Terrier, and Airedale Terrier), but don’t worry; she’s her own dog.